 Malcolm holds Ph.D. and master's degrees in computer science from Stanford University, and bachelor’s and master’s degrees in mechanical engineering from the University of Denver.
 As a tenured associate professor of computer science at the University of Waterloo, he directed one of the most prominent research projects in Canada.
 Malcolm holds numerous patents in computing, computer networking and entertainment technology.

-Cheena Srinivasan is a seasoned executive with over twenty-nine years of experience driving product development, marketing, and sales in technology companies.
+Cheena Srinivasan is a seasoned executive with over twenty-eight years of experience driving product development, marketing, and sales in technology companies.
 Srinivasan built Kaleidescape’s worldwide system integrator channel and established Kaleidescape as the brand that delivers the best movie-watching experience in luxury homes and yachts.
 He negotiated the company’s ground-breaking license agreements with major Hollywood studios, enabling Kaleidescape to provide the first and only Internet delivery of Blu-ray quality movies.
 He was also the driving force in bringing UltraViolet™ to the Kaleidescape Movie Store, which enables customers to migrate their movies from disc to digital, including upgrading their DVD titles to Blu-ray quality.
 Through his leadership, Kaleidescape has successfully transitioned from selling premium disc-centric hardware products to offering the world’s most advanced no-compromise player of Internet-delivered movies, together with the Kaleidescape Movie Store which offers the finest digital Hollywood titles in Blu-ray quality.

 Previously, Srinivasan co-founded the company in 2001, and served as Kaleidescape’s COO and EVP.
 Prior to that, he was vice president of marketing and worldwide sales development at Mirapoint.
 Prior to that he was the director of enterprise marketing at NetApp during the period when annual revenue grew from $2 million to more than $200 million.
 Srinivasan began his career at Sun Microsystems, leading product marketing for the company’s file server products.